mvneerven/xo/REVISIONS.md

 ## Model Binding

-You can now bind your ExoForm data to a model.
+You can now bind your XO data to a model.

 See [Model Binding](./md/exo/data-binding.md)